Zakaria1986/portfolio/README.md

         Use of media query is to achive mobile responsive web application.

- Thank you for reading enjoy browsing!
+ Thank you for reading and enjoy browsing!